dashingsoft/pyarmor/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Request new feature or supporting new platform
-title: ''
+title: "[Enhancement]"
 labels: enhancement
 assignees: jondy